igormironchik/qt-widgets-on-real-example/chapter01/plans.md

 from the GIF.
 And resized to fit available space current frame in the centre of the main window.
 Frames should be clickable, so the user can select any frame.
 And for first Alpha version of the application I want to implement crop function.
-The crop will be accessible from toolbar, and in this mode user should be able to draw a rectangle to crop to, and on pressing Enter crop should do the job for all frames.
+The crop will be accessible from toolbar, and in this mode user should be able to draw a rectangle to crop to, and on pressing "Enter" crop should do the job for all frames.

 That's all.
 Sounds not so complicated, let's do it.
 And let's start from creating a widget that will represent a frame in the tape of frames.

-I wrote the code for the next five chapters before continuing writing this book because it's very difficult to keep in mind all possible issues that could be during coding.
+I wrote the code for the next five sections before continuing writing this book because it's very difficult to keep in mind all possible issues that could be during coding.
 So I wrote the code, debugged it, checked, and started to write an overview of my adventure.
-After reading next five chapters the editor will open GIF images, the user will see the tape with clickable frames, and on clicking in the centre of the window will be displayed selected frame.
+After reading next five sections the editor will open GIF images, the user will see the tape with clickable frames, and on clicking in the centre of the window will be displayed selected frame.
 Believe me, it looks nice, and I spend only half a day on developing it, that is why I love Qt so much.